GeneralLeeInept/tetris/README.md

 # tetris
-A Tetris clone using the windows console (inspired by OneLonelyCoder)
+A Tetris clone using the windows console (inspired by @OneLoneCoder)

 I was fascinated to see what could be done with the Windows console and decided to reproduce the Tetris clone OLC created on his youtube channel.